ENG 121. It’s a course that many students, understandably, find stressful.

 5. Use the resources at your fingertips

-Though the University of Arizona Global Campus classroom is online, students are never alone.
+Though the UAGC classroom is online, students are never alone.
 There are a number of resources that will directly benefit ENG 121 students — all of them available at your fingertips.
 Here are three that instructors say you should rely upon as you work toward earning your degree.

-The Writing Center:
+The UAGC Writing Center:

-You’ll find the University Library essential for every course, but ENG 121 students should take some extra time to explore the library and become familiar with its functionality.
+You’ll find the UAGC Library essential for every course, but ENG 121 students should take some extra time to explore the library and become familiar with its functionality.
 If you need assistance, you can reach out to a librarian 24/7.

 Grammarly: